The dynamical lineage of field ultra-diffuse galaxies: Conclusions

 \section{Conclusions}

-In this work, we study the dynamical lineage of UDGs and look for a possible common origin with other low luminosity galaxies, namely the low surface brightness galaxies (LSBs) and the dwarf irregulars (dIrrs).
+In this work, we study the dynamical lineage of isolated, HI-rich UDGs and look for a possible common origin with other low luminosity galaxies, namely the LSBs and dIrrs.
 We consider a sample of galaxies for each of the above galaxy populations and first construct possible scaling relations between pairs of structural and kinematical parameters as obtained from the literature.
-We plot the separate regression fits for the LSB and dIrr data with the corresponding 68\% confidence intervals, and superpose the data points for the UDGs on them.
-We observe that UDGs mostly follow the scaling relations of the dIrrs, the stellar central surface brightness versus exponential stellar scale radius ($\Sigma_0$ - $R_D$), stellar mass versus HI mass (log $M_*$ - log $M_{HI}$) and stellar mass versus total dynamical mass (log $M_*$ - log $M_{dyn}$) fits, in particular.
-Next, we constructed their dynamical models employing the publicly available stellar dynamical code AGAMA, their mass models constructed from their stellar photometry and HI-21cm radio-synthesis observations being already available in the literature.
-We find that as far as the stellar velocity anisotropy i.e., the ratio of vertical-to-radial stellar dispersion is concerned, LSBs closely represent the late-type population, whereas the dIrrs and UDGs do not exhibit any particular trend.
-Further, considering the ratio of the rotational velocity-to-total stellar velocity dispersion, we find the UDGs comply with slow-rotators whereas the LSBs with fast-rotators.
-The dIrrs, on the other hand, constitute a transition population.
-Finally, we carry out a Principal Component Analysis of a fixed set of dynamical parameters for each galaxy population which plausibly regulates its disk dynamics.
-We find that while for the UDGs and the dIrrs the variance in the data is mostly explained by the total HI mass, for the LSBs, the same is accounted for by the radial-to-vertical stellar velocity dispersion ratio.
-Therefore, considering above, UDGs seem to share a common dynamical lineage with the dIrrs but not with the LSBs.
+We then obtain separate regression fits for the LSB and dIrr data with the corresponding 68\% confidence intervals, and superpose the data points for the UDGs on them.
+We further conduct two-sample Anderson-Darling test to check the similarities among UDGs, LSBs and dIrr samples.
+We observe that the UDGs and LSBs constitute statistically different populations.
+However, based on the stellar mass versus HI mass (log $M_*$ - log $M_{HI}$), stellar mass versus total dynamical mass (log $M_*$ - log $M_{dyn}$) and dark matter core density and core radius ($\rho_0$ - $R_c$) fits, we cannot rule out the possibility of the UDGs and the dIrr populations following same normal distributions.
+Next, we construct their dynamical models employing the publicly available stellar dynamical code AGAMA as constrained by their mass models already available in the literature.
+A Mann-Whitney U-test on the distribution of the kinematical parameters, namely ratios of radial-to-vertical stellar velocity dispersion and the rotational velocity-to-total stellar velocity dispersion, indicates that the UDGs, dIrrs and the LSBs constitute starkly different populations.
+Finally, we carry out a Principal Component Analysis of a fixed set of structural and kinematical parameters for each galaxy population which plausibly regulates their disk dynamics.
+We find that the variance in the data of the UDGs and the dIrrs are mostly explained by a common set of parameters namely, the total HI mass and the stellar mass.
+For the LSBs, the same is accounted for by the radial-to-vertical stellar velocity dispersion ratio, followed by the HI-mass.
+Therefore, considering above, isolated, HI-rich UDGs seem to share a common dynamical lineage with the dIrrs but not so much with the LSBs.